Ortho-AI-Lab/.github/profile/README.md

-# Orthopaedic AI Lab
+# Orthopaedic Intelligence Lab

-We are a group of medical professionals, researchers, and students dedicated to researching and engineering artificial intelligence applications for orthopaedics.
+We build artificial intelligence for orthopedics.